 I’ve had this happen at the water parks- typically the smaller snack shacks aren’t equipped to handle allergies and they really push for you to go to the main quick serve.

-Fun, cute and decently delicious is the popcorn stand!
+Fun, cute and decently delicious is what you’ll find at Kat Saka’s Kettle popcorn stand!
 I really enjoyed the unique flavors, though the first few bites were confusing!
 It’s like takis hot fries meets fruit loops.

 Strange, yet delicious.